Fire Stations and Apparatus

 Engines are the workhorses of a fire department’s fleet.
 The primary job of an engine company is to apply water to a fire.
 Our engines all are staffed with a crew of three members: one lieutenant (who is in charge of the crew), one engineer (who drives the vehicle and operates the pump), and a firefighter.
 At least one member (and often all three) is also trained as a paramedic.
 Our engines are equipped with a 1,500 gallon per minute fire pump, a 500-750 gallon booster tank, and over 2,000 feet of hose of various sizes.
 They also carry a master stream device, an assortment of nozzles, appliances and adaptors, a foam eductor and several buckets of foam concentrate for flammable liquid fires, hose packs for use in a standpipe-equipped building, a selection of forcible entry and hand tools, self-contained breathing apparatus for each member of the crew, a thermal imaging camera, environmental monitoring equipment, several different types of portable extinguishers for various types of fires, a positive pressure ventilation fan, saws, and a generator and flood lights.
 All of our engines are also equipped as Advanced Life Support first response vehicles, and carry medical gear including oxygen and airway maintenance equipment, trauma supplies, a selection of basic medications and IV fluids, and a defibrillator / monitor.
 The Palatine Fire Department maintains four engines; three are front-line at Stations 81, 82 and 84, and one is in reserve at Station 81.

 Our Tower company is primarily responsible for providing support operations on the fireground.
 Also referred to as “truck work” (as these tasks are traditionally performed by “truck” or “ladder” companies), this includes such tasks as forcible entry, laddering, search and rescue, ventilation of smoke, heat and fire gases, overhaul, salvage, utility control and so on.
 In short, it includes any work not directly associated with applying water to the fire.
-With this range of responsibilities, the tower must carry an extensive selection of forcible entry, hand, and power tools including multiple saws, ventilation fans, a hydraulic forcible entry tool, a thermal imaging camera and a cutting torch in addition to tools like axes, sledges, pry bars, Halligan tools, pike poles, and the like.
-This unit has a 95’ elevating platform with a pre-piped waterway allowing a flow of up to 1000 gallons per minute.
-It also has over 140’ of ground ladders, a 1,500 gallon per minute pump, a 500 gallon booster tank and over 1,500 feet of hose.
+With this range of responsibilities, the tower must carry an extensive selection of forcible entry, hand, and power tools including multiple saws, ventilation fans, hydraulic forcible entry tools, and a thermal imaging camera in addition to tools like axes, sledges, pry bars, Halligan tools, pike poles, and the like.
+This unit has a 100’ elevating platform with a pre-piped waterway allowing a flow of over 1000 gallons per minute.
+It also has over 200’ of ground ladders and a 6-bottle high-pressure cascade system with dual fill stations and an air hose reel to supply pneumatic tools.
 The platform on the aerial device allows for greater safety for the members operating, as well as more extensive rescue options.
-In addition to fire responses, this unit also responds on vehicular and machinery entrapments, carrying a Genesis hydraulic rescue tool system, a set of air lift bags, hydraulic jacks, and an extensive assortment of cribbing (used to stabilize an unstable vehicle) in addition to the other tools outlined above.
-It is also used for above-ground rescues such as construction accidents or injuries on roofs of buildings.
+In addition to fire responses, this unit also responds on vehicular and machinery entrapments, carrying a Genesis hydraulic rescue tool system, with the spreader and cutter pre-connected to reels mounted in the front bumper, a set of air lift bags, jacks, stabilization struts, electric- and air-powered tools and an extensive assortment of cribbing (used to stabilize an unstable vehicle), and an electric winch in addition to the other tools outlined above.
+It is also used for above-ground rescues such as construction accidents or injuries on roofs of buildings, and carries Stokes stretchers and rope rescue gear.
 The Tower is housed at Station 85, (a central point in our response area allowing an efficient response village-wide) and is typically staffed with a crew of two, usually a Captain and an engineer (specially trained to operate this unit).
-At fire incidents, an ambulance crew supplements this unit's staffing.
+At fire incidents, the squad or an ambulance crew supplements this unit's staffing.
 Like our engines and quints, it also carries Advanced Life Support equipment.